grantreighard/quantvue-ninjascript-strategies/README.md

 These are strategies in C# files to be added to NinjaTrader in order to automate your trading.

-They require an active license from [QuantVue](https://www.quantvue.io) in order to use the indicators.
+They require an active license from [QuantVue](https://quantvue.io/?fpr=grant39) (affiliate link) in order to use the indicators.

 I am actively forward testing these strategies, the results of which you can see in my [spreadsheet](https://docs.google.com/spreadsheets/d/13GEn5-fEMmgHHa7D3HUARmFuh4muIJzuGl-1CxAjZJw/edit?usp=sharing).